tomkwok/svgasm/README.md

 - `svgasm -d 1/30 -l '' intro.jpg frame*.png > animation.svg`
 Generates output *animation.svg* from *intro.jpg* and wild card *frame\*.png* that animates with 30 frames per second, iterates infinitely, and with loading text turned off.
 - `svgasm animation1.gif animation2.gif > animation.svg`
-Generates output *animation.svg* from *animation1.gif* and *animation2.gif* that animates with the same time delay as the first GIF file.
+Generates output *animation.svg* from *animation1.gif* and *animation2.gif* that animates with the same time delay and iteration count as the first GIF file.

 ## Installing on macOS